Thanitkul/voicenote/README.md

 # Voice Note

-A system of web and mobile applications used to enhance the studying experience for people with hearing disabilities.
+A web applications used to enhance the studying experience for people with hearing disabilities: specificly built for Thai

 ## Getting started